 The insurance companies will ask you to provide a written or recorded statement explaining how the accident occurred, who was at fault, and how you were injured—do not do it!
-The insurance companies will twist your words and take parts of your statement out of context, and they will not give you enough time to properly assess your injuries and receive treatment.
+The insurance companies will twist your words and take parts of your statement out of context, and they will not give you enough time to assess your injuries and receive treatment properly.
 They may also make low-ball offers and try to rush you into accepting, which will not be in your best interest.
 Learn about common myths about car accidents insurance companies tell people on our blog.

 Getting Compensation for Your Car Accident Injuries

 Under Georgia’s comparative negligence statute, you can receive compensation for your injuries if you are less than 50 percent at fault for the accident.
 However, the amount of compensation you receive will be lessened by the amount you are at fault.

 As an example, let’s say you are rear-ended at night while you’re waiting at a stoplight.
 You suffer broken ribs and a traumatic brain injury.
 However, one of your tail lights wasn’t operating correctly.
 The court finds that you are 20 percent at fault for the wreck because of your tail light, and they award you $100,000 in compensation.
 Because you are 20 percent at fault, you would only receive $80,000.